rootdrew27/scholarly-search/Notes.md

 - Try with CPU first.
 - GPU usage is reserved for batch scripts only.

+Important Dates:

+Nov 19:
+You should have:
+- Dataset
+- Input -> Output
+- Models
+- Parameters to tune
+- Data Imbalance?
+- Objective
+-

+Nov 26:
+- Results

+Dec 3:
+- Results on Cluster

 **Semantic Similarity**

 - Use an SS model with a large context window.